 It’s always a good idea to read around your topic, rather than sticking solely to the key texts suggested on a reading list.
 There is advice on our website about searching for information, including where to search and some tips for getting great search results.

-Searching subject databases for journal articles about your exam topics can be a great way to see the wider debate and discussion around key issues, which could help you provide more detailed analytical responses in your exam.
+Searching subject databases for journal articles about your assessment topics can be a great way to see the wider debate and discussion around key issues, which could help you provide more detailed analytical responses in your assessment.

 We also have a useful list of resources that publishers have made openly available during the current COVID-19 pandemic.